slevin/talks/oopwtf/slides.md

 ---

-> Its hard to refactor without tests
+> Its hard to refactor without any tests

 ---

 ![right fill](tdd.jpg)

-bffKent Beck, TDD Explained
+Kent Beck, TDD Explained
-ssxxxxx

 big fan. my code has tests
 because it has tests I move it around and have confidence that I can move it to something that is more awesome, and by more awesome I mean